RNA-FRETools/MASH-FRET/docs/video-processing/panels/panel-edit-video.md

 Edit video is the third panel of module Video processing.

-Use this panel to apply image corrections to the single molecule video and to export the video to various file formats.
+Use this panel to apply image filters or correct the single molecule video and to export the video to various file formats.

 <a class="plain" href="../../assets/images/gui/VP-panel-videdit.png"><img src="../../assets/images/gui/VP-panel-videdit.png" style="max-width: 562px;"/></a>